KATE JENKS LANDRY

 Kate self-published her first series of fiction for young readers, The Julia Dagons Mysteries, when she was in grade five, using the photocopier at her mom’s work.
 Unfortunately, these works of literary genius are officially out of print.

-Kate lives with her partner Michael, their daughters Zoe and Mae, and a wily bernedoodle named Leo in Kitchener, Ontario, on the traditional territory of the Neutral, Anishinaabe, and Haudenosaunee peoples.
+Kate lives with her partner Michael, their two children, and a wily bernedoodle named Leo in Kitchener, Ontario, on the traditional territory of the Neutral, Anishinaabe, and Haudenosaunee peoples.

 FAQ